RedRafe/k2-hr-storage/README.md

-# k2-hr-storage
+# Krastorio2: HR Storage

+---

-Changes the default graphics of storages to be the hr-version instead
+Changes the low-resolution graphics of storages to be the high-resolution version instead.